frostt-tensor/frostt-tensor.github.io/README.md

 ## Contributing
 Pull requests and issues are encouraged.
-To make a contribution, just fork this repository, create a _descriptive_ branch, and issue a pull request through Github when prepared.
+To make a contribution, just fork this repository, create a branch (with a descriptive name, _please_), and issue a pull request through Github when prepared.